-ArtRage, the Norton Putter Gallery celebrated its 10th Anniversary in the fall of 2018.
+ArtRage, the Norton Putter Gallery will be celebrating its 15th Anniversary in the fall of 2023.

 Dik Cool the president of Syracuse Cultural Workers, and Rose Viviano, now the Gallery Director, founded ArtRage Gallery.
 The gallery, with its unique mission to exhibit art for social change, continues a long tradition of progressive social activism in Central New York.
 Since 1982, the Syracuse Cultural Workers has published the work of artists creating work on social justice and environmental themes.
 From this work, Dik Cool realized there was a need to show this type of art, and more of it, to a local audience.
 And thus, a new organization, The CORA Foundation was formed.
 The first project of The CORA Foundation was to establish ArtRage Gallery.

 With a generous donation from our funding donor, Ruth Putter, renovations to the building at 505 Hawley Avenue began in 2007.
 In gratitude of Ruth Putter’s gift, the gallery was named in honor of her late husband, Norton Putter.
 The gallery opened with its first exhibition, Combat Paper in October 2008.